 - 1 Tbsp lemon juice

-- 2 Tbsp olive oil (optional if you are oil-free)
+- 2 Tbsp olive oil (omit if you are oil-free)

 - pinch of salt, to taste

 - Bring a small pot of water to a rolling boil.
 Throw in kale leaves, cook for 30 seconds until bright green, drain.

-- Add cooked kale to the bowl of a food processor equipped with a sharp blade.
+- Add cooked kale to the bowl of a food processor equipped with an S blade.
 Add basil, cashews, halved garlic cloves, optional nutritional yeast, and lemon juice.
 Blend until the mixture forms a coarse paste, 1-2 min.
 Scrape the sides as needed.
 Taste and adjust salt and lemon juice.